jsarge11/javascript-iii-quokka/3 additional array methods/HigherOrderFunctions.md

 ## Higher Order Functions, Reducing For Loops
 Many of the for loops that we write are structured the same way every time.
 We can save ourselves a lot of time by using higher order functions instead.
 There are 4 patterns of for loops we are going to be addressing for our higher order functions.
+### Higher order functions are fancy names for functions that use callbacks

 ### forEach